 Many people starting an online business are not lifelong entrepreneurs or business owners.
-Instead they are working a full-time job and trying to build their online business in their spare time.
+Instead, they are working a full-time job and trying to build their online business in their spare time.
 As Nick Loper would call it “a side hustle”.
 This presents some challenges, which not only threaten the success of the business venture but also the wellbeing of the individual.
 Here are some things to look out for:

 Partner and Family Stress

-When someone works as an employee, they usually work consistent 9-5 hour day and leave their work behind in the evenings and at the weekends.
+When someone works as an employee, they usually work consistent 9-5 hour day and leave their work behind in the evenings and on the weekends.
 Enter the new online business.
 Now that budding entrepreneur is all fired up and works on into the evening and weekends on this shiny new business.
-This can be a bit of a shock to the rest of the family who don’t necessarily have the same understanding of or enthusiasm for the online business and its potential.
+This can be a bit of a shock to the rest of the family who doesn’t necessarily have the same understanding of or enthusiasm for the online business and its potential.

 If you are that new online entrepreneur, you need to take some steps to protect your relationships and avoid resentment building.
 Here are some suggestions.

 1) Discuss your plans with your partner and explain how this business can benefit them in the long run.
 Make sure they are on board and have the same goals.
-If you want to build up a business so you can have freedom to travel the World, whereas your partner is happy staying local with family and friends, you are going to struggle to get support.
+If you want to build up a business so you can have the freedom to travel the World, whereas your partner is happy staying local with family and friends, you are going to struggle to get support.
 Even if you agree on what you want, you need to both understand and agree on the time commitment and the timescales to see results.

-2) Plan your time carefully and make sure their is time for the family.
+2) Plan your time carefully and make sure there is time for the family.
 Agree on when you will be working on the online business.
 Maybe you get up early if you are more creative in the mornings.
-Alternatively work after the kids have gone to bed if you are a bit of a night owl.
+Alternatively, work after the kids have gone to bed if you are a bit of a night owl.
 Take a night off and take your partner out and try to keep at least one day at the weekend totally free for the family.

 Even when you have everything planned out and agreed with the family, you are still going to be putting in extra work hours that used to be reserved for relaxation.
 This can create fatigue which can affect both your full-time job and your online business.
 It can certainly stunt your creativity which is so important for writing great content.